A bold evolution of the action-RPG formula rooted in experimentation, cooperation, and dragon-hunting ambition.

 The Ancestral Grid — A Standout Innovation

-The most distinctive feature of Dragonkin: The Banished is unquestionably the Ancestral Grid, a system that rethinks the traditional ARPG skill tree.
+The most distinctive feature of Dragonkin: The Banished is undoubtedly the Ancestral Grid, a system that reimagines the traditional ARPG skill tree.

-Instead of unlocking abilities permanently through leveling, skills drop as loot.
-Players then place these skills into a grid system, positioning modifiers alongside them to alter behavior dramatically.
+Instead of unlocking abilities permanently through levelling up, skills drop as loot.
+Players then place these skills into a grid system, positioning modifiers alongside them to significantly alter their behaviour.

 Examples include: